 Who is the conference for?

 The conference is aimed at all who have an interest in sustainability and innovative ideas on how we shape an environmentally, socially and economically positive society.
-Students are invited to present their projects or research at the conference, but we also invite non-presenting students, staff and members of the public to attend!
-Registration will be made live once student presenters are confirmed (Late November).
+Students are invited to present their curricular projects or research at the conference, but we also invite non-presenting students, staff and members of the public to attend!
+Registration will be made live once student presenters are confirmed (early December).

 What will the conference be about?

-The conference theme is .
-This multi-disciplinary theme covers a broad spectrum of topics from biodiversity, climate change and food security to social equality, policy and economic challenges and urban development.
-A delegate handbook will be produced once student presenters have been accepted which will detail the subject areas that students research will be covering.
+The multi-disciplinary event covers a broad spectrum of topics from biodiversity, climate change and food security to social equality, policy and economic challenges, and urban development.
+A delegate handbook will be produced detailing the subject areas that students research will be covering.

-What are the benefits of me presenting my work?
+What are the benefits of presenting my work?

 - Experience in communicating your work to a non- specialist audience